dovele/scraper/README.md

 Successful scraping returns 'Saved to CSV'.

 ## License
-> You can check out the full license here
+> You can check out the full license here: https://opensource.org/licenses/MIT

 This project is licensed under the terms of the MIT license.